-This post was written in Feburary 2017 and I'm just getting around to posting it now in September of 2018.
+This post was written in February 2017 and I’m just getting around to posting it now in September of 2018.
 These technologies are not new or flashy but they are proven and have a lot of documentation and tooling support.

 Ruby on Rails

 Ruby on Rails is old now relatively speaking, but it still works well!
-We rely on the framwork for typical things a web framework provides, working with a database (a nice ORM/nice abstraction on relationships and joins), building APIs (internal APIs for our JS and native front-ends), building our admin app (server rendered HTML), sending emails, processing background jobs and more.
+We rely on the framework for typical things a web framework provides, working with a database (a nice ORM/nice abstraction on relationships and joins), building APIs (internal APIs for our JS and native front-ends), building our admin app (server rendered HTML), sending emails, processing background jobs and more.

 We make heavy use of Sidekiq for running web tasks offline, and periodic scheduled tasks.
 Sidekiq Pro provides has a Batches feature that we’re using in a handful of places.
 A batch has many jobs, the jobs are processed concurrently to speed things up, and the batches API provides callbacks that can be used to put a pipeline of workers together.

 We have a lot of scheduled jobs at OrderUp!
 We use the Clockwork gem to more easily manage the configuration.
 What I like mainly is not having to use cron syntax, and instead writing the schedule for when the job runs in English.